Republican National Hispanic Assembly: Recent developments

-The National team has worked diligently and in less than one year opened 4 new state chapters bringing the organization into 27 States, and 75 counties across the country.
+The National team worked diligently and in less than one year opened 2 new state chapters bringing the organization into 27 States, and 55 counties across the country.
 "Not only is RNHA focused on winning the election, RNHA is focused on helping people live the American Dream" said RNHA National Chairman Lucero at a recent Press and Media event held in Albuquerque, NM.

-The RNHA is now setting up classes in many states to teach legal immigrants the process of citizenship, how to start business and ways that they can get involved in their communities.

-Mission

-The mission of the RNHA is to increase Hispanic-Americans participation in electoral politics at all levels as well as boost Hispanic-Americans membership in the Republican Party.
-Furthermore, the RNHA seeks to promote the philosophy and political ideology of the Party within the Hispanic-American community.
-Finally, the RNHA desires to create and sustain an association of Hispanic-Americans Republican leaders.
-To that end, a series of objectives- as posted on their official web site- were formulated: